-In accordance with EITF 00-10, "Accounting for Shipping and Handling Fees and Costs", the Company's accounting policy is to classify shipping and handling costs as a part of sales and marketing expense.
-Freight and distribution costs and distribution warehousing costs related to shipping and handling to customers, primarily through the use of common carriers or external distribution services amounted to \$9,420, \$9,436 and \$9,090 for the years ended December 31, 2008, 2007 and 2006, respectively.
+In accordance with FASB ASC Subtopic 605-45, "Revenue Recognition - Principal Agent Considerations" (formerly EITF 00-10, "Accounting for Shipping and Handling Fees and Costs"), the Company's accounting policy is to classify shipping and handling costs as a part of sales and marketing expense.
+Freight and distribution costs and distribution warehousing costs related to shipping and handling to customers, primarily through the use of common carriers or external distribution services amounted to \$10,206, \$9,420 and \$9,436 for the years ended December 31, 2009, 2008 and 2007, respectively.